jensenrex/jensenrex/README.md

 ### Hi there 👋

 I am a developer.
 I work at Infosys.
-As part of the Financial Services Application Development & Maintenance unit 🌱 🌱 I have learnt Java, Javascript, SQL, React & Spring...
+As part of the Financial Services Application Development & Maintenance unit, 🌱 🌱 I have learnt Java, Javascript, SQL, React & Spring.
+I have been mapped/posted to Infosys' client, Westpac.

 I finished the Generations Australia Junior Web Developer bootcamp in October 2021.